DavisOwen/dropbox-backup/README.md

 Obtain credentials using the instructions in [Obtaining a Dropbox Refresh Token](#obtaining-a-dropbox-refresh-token), and supply them in the corresponding fields in `.dropbox-backup.env`

 Destination directory can be specified to choose which directory you want your backup to be stored in.

+## Configuration

+Since Dropbox API is rate limited, and rate limits are not readily published, we have to enforce rate limits ourselves, otherwise we will be blocked from making further requests.
+We are using asycio since this is a heavily network and file IO bound script.

+The 2 mechanisms we use for RateLimiting are Semaphores and request delays.
+You can set these in .dropbox-backup.env as `MAX_CONCURRENT_REQUESTS` for the number of semaphores, and `REQUEST_DELAY` for the delay between requests.
+I found that a value of 50 for semaphores and 0.1 for request delay works well with the script.
+You will hit rate limits, but not enough to put you in too long of a timeout.
+These values mean that 50 requests can be ongoing at the same time, and requests will manually wait for 0.1s between network calls.

+From experience, with good internet connection, this means the script will take 3hrs for roughly 500GB.
+Unfortunately, this appears to be as fast as we can expect with this API.

+Alternatives include CyberDuck and MountDuck, which you can experiment with to see if you prefer.
+I enjoy the ease of automation this script provides and the fact that it is free and open source.

 ## Usage